Introduction to Social Construction

 Cancellations:

-50% refund for any cancellations up to four weeks before class starts.
-25% refund for any cancellations up to two weeks before the class starts.
+Full refund minus administrative fees for any cancellations up to four weeks before class starts.
+50% refund for any cancellations between two and four weeks before the class starts.
 No refund after that.

 It was so much fun to be in this group.
 It has given me so much for my studies, my work, my personal live.